Sensei32-DevKit/Sensei32-BME688_Advanced/README.md

 BOSCH BSEC is an advanced library for the BME680 sensor (compatible with the BME688) that is used in place of the BME680 Library form Adafruit.
 Since BSEC is provided as a closed-source pre-compiled library by BOSCH, following the guide on [BOSCH BSEC Library Github][bsec] is the suggested step.
-However, after installing the library from the Arduino IDE Library Manager, here you can find some images of the ESP32 "platform.txt" editing process.
+However, **after installing the library from the Arduino IDE Library Manager**, here you can find some images of the ESP32 "platform.txt" editing process.

 For **MacOs** users firstly, open Arduino Preferences by clicking on(2).